friends-of-ute-valley-park/friends-of-ute-valley/content/rules.md

 * Please, stay on the trail.
 * Share the trail.
 Ride, walk or run on the right, pass on the left.
 * Bicyclist - slow down when approaching others or curves.
 Warn others when passing.
-* Dogs must beo n leash.
+* Dogs must be on leash.
 Owner is responsible for cleaning up pet excrement.